Sri Lanka Visa, Passport and Money Advice

 Visa & passports

 You’ll need to apply for a visa online through the ETA (Electronic Travel Authorisation) website.
-This can be done from 90 days prior to your departure and is currently free of charge.
-But this is on a trial basis and is only for departures up to 31st January 2020.
-Travelling outside of this time will cost you around $35 for an individual online application and will be valid for 30 days.
+This can be done from 90 days prior to your departure and costs $35 for an individual online application, which will be valid for 30 days.
 You should receive a response to your application within a couple of days.
 If you plan to stay longer than 30 days, your visa can be extended at the Department of Immigration in Sri Lanka.
 Remember to ensure that your UK passport is valid for 6 months after the date you plan to arrive.

 The Sri Lankan Rupee comes in denominations up to 5,000, so it’s worth carrying change for those smaller purchases.
 You can exchange money in almost every hotel, but we suggest exchanging your money in an authorised bank to avoid higher rates.
 In larger towns, you’ll find reliable banks such as Commercial Bank, Sampath Bank and Seylan Bank.
 You’ll need a card with a Visa, Maestro or Cirrus logo and you can often pay by Visa or Mastercard in hotels, large shops and restaurants.
 GBP and USD traveller cheques can also be exchanged.